 Trust & Accountability

-Zion Health community Members are expected to act with honor and integrity.
+Zion Health community members are expected to act with honor and integrity.
 Members should not falsify medical needs or use deceptive practices.
-If a Member abuses the trust given, they will have their membership discontinued.
+If a member abuses the trust of Zion Health and its members, their membership may be revoked.

 Medical needs are submitted on a per member, per incident basis.
-These are injuries and illnesses resulting in medical expenses incurred by receiving Medically Necessary treatment from Licensed Medical Professionals; including physicians, emergency rooms and hospital facilities.
+Medical needs may be injuries or illnesses that result in medical expenses.
+These medical expenses may be incurred by receiving medically necessary treatment from licensed medical professionals and facilities, such as physicians, emergency rooms, and hospital facilities.